ExamTime/factory_inspector/README.md

 This is a developer's tool; the Gem makes no effort to sanitize inputs or help you avoid making mistakes.
-It relies on the changes brough in with FactoryGirl 3.2:
+It relies on the changes brought in with FactoryGirl 3.2:
     http://robots.thoughtbot.com/post/21719164760/factorygirl-3-2-so-awesome-it-needs-to-be-released

 ## Installation